Chapter 1: The Phenomenon and the Noumenon

 We think in total opposition to the facts.
 While the vanishing of all things is a fact, the disbelief in the vanishing of all things also seems to be a fact.
 Everybody has to accept that at any moment anything can happen.
 But, at the same time, we have a hope that nothing will happen, everything shall be fine, and tomorrow shall be a better day.
 We never think that tomorrow may be a worse day, though there is no argument against it.

 Now, here are certain points for us to consider.
 There is eternity masquerading in this mortal frame of the human individual, the great act of the universe which is peeping through every pore of our perceptional faculties.
 We belong to two worlds at the same time, as it were - the mortal and the immortal.
 Our involvement in the body, in the space-time complex, in causation, in human society, in anything that is external, is the mortal aspect of our personality.
-Everything shall perish, that which is spatio-temporal, that which is causally bound involved in cause and effect relation, yet, there is something in us, which is not so bound.
+Everything that is spatio-temporal, causally bound and involved in cause-and-effect relation shall perish; yet, there is something in us which is not so bound.
 We are not mortals basically, essentially, in our roots.
 The immortal in us summons us every moment of time.
 That is why we cannot be satisfied with all the treasures of the world if they are to be offered to us.

 If the whole earth is to be presented to us, we shall not feel secure.
 If all the sky also is under our possession, we cannot be secure.
 Endless is our longing.
 We want endless wealth, endless possessions, and endless duration of life in this world.
 Infinity is our asking, eternity is our desire.
 Nobody wants anything less than eternal duration, eternal continuance.
 Even if one is an emperor of the whole world, taking for granted that such a thing is practicable, would that person like to live for only three minutes more?
 No, Even if I have all the treasures of the whole world, infinity is in my grasp, if it is only for a few minutes, that is of no use.